-- 1675 This moves us into the second layer of defense, access control measures.
+This moves us into the second layer of defense, access control measures.
 Access control has been widely deployed in healthcare and ensures that only authorized personnel are allowed access to network elements, stored information, information flows, services and applications.
-The most common type of access control used is Role-Based Access Control which provides different access levels to guarantee that individuals and devices can only gain access to, and perform 1680 operations on network elements, stored information, and information flows that they are - 1680 operations on, network elements, stored information, and information flows that they are authorized for.
+The most common type of access control used is Role-Based Access Control which provides different access levels to guarantee that individuals and devices can only gain access to, and perform operations on, network elements, stored information, and information flows that they are authorized for.

 Physical security and access controls do add layers of protection when personnel have physical access to the medical devices or networks.
-Unfortunately, and quite frequently, this protection is compromised by other means such as design flaws, vulnerabilities, and even something as simple
+Unfortunately, and quite frequently, this protection is compromised by other means such as design flaws, vulnerabilities, and even something as simple as a user not properly logging out.
+For these reasons, at a minimum, the following should be incorporated as best practices to reduce the risk of improper access:

-- 1685 as a user not properly logging out.
-For these reasons, at a minimum, the following should be incorporated as best practices to reduce the risk of improper access: - Patch Management Practices that ensure timely update of security patches - Malicious Software Protection to thwart adversarial attacks - Removal of Unnecessary Services to prevent unintended use or access - Network Access Control to limit medical device communication - Authenticated Email Relay to prevent any functionality that could compromise the medical device, i.e., email, web browsing, File Transfer Protocol (FTP), and Instant Messaging. - Session Timeout (Unless it conflicts with the intended use of the medical device) to 1695 prevent unauthorized access to restricted or essential services or devices left unattended for an extended period of time.
+- Patch Management Practices that ensure timely update of security patches - Malicious Software Protection to thwart adversarial attacks - Removal of Unnecessary Services to prevent unintended use or access - Network Access Control to limit medical device communication - Authenticated Email Relay to prevent any functionality that could compromise the medical device, i.e., email, web browsing, File Transfer Protocol (FTP), and Instant Messaging.